 I’d not really been in a caravan before.
 My parents didn’t have a caravan, they didn’t even drive so we never had a car growing up.
 I’d certainly never towed and really, knew absolutely nothing about them!

-Surely nothing else could go wrong.
-Amazingly I remembered to take a number plate for the caravan, I remembered the converter cable from two 7 pins to a 13 pin connector I even remembered the towing mirrors, remember I had NEVER towed anything before!
+Anyway, surely nothing else could go wrong.
+Amazingly I remembered to take a number plate for the caravan, I remembered the converter cable from two 7 pins to a 13 pin connector I even remembered the towing mirrors, again; I had NEVER towed anything before!

 After our guided tour of how things worked it was time to hook up.
 I handed the man my number plate to fix to the Caravan.